Great-Trading-eXperience/oracle-avs/README.md

 ## Overview

-The GTX Oracle Actively Validated Service (AVS) contract serves dual purposes as both an AVS and an oracle.
+The GTX Oracle Autonomous Verifiable Service (AVS) contract serves dual purposes as both an AVS and an oracle.
 It is designed to facilitate the retrieval and storage of off-chain price data from various sources such as Binance, OKX, GeckoTerminal, and DexScreener.
 This contract works in conjunction with the GTXOracle main contract to provide a seamless and efficient mechanism for price evaluation and storage.

 ## Deployed Contracts